publications

 Preprints

-Pääkkönen Juho, Matti Nelimerkka and Samuli Reijula.
+Pääkkönen Juho, Matti Nelimarkka and Samuli Reijula (under review).
 The emergence of computational social science: Intellectual integration or persistent fragmentation?
 [SocArxiv]

 Kuorikoski, Jaakko and Samuli Reijula.
 Making it count.
 An inferentialist account of computer simulation [pdf]